Aurlandsdalen: All-weather roads

 An all-weather road was built through the valley to support the hydropower development.
 This road also served the purpose of connecting eastern Norway with the western Norway, remaining open all winter and removing dependency upon ferries.
 It followed, by and large, the old historic route between Aurland and Hol.

 Through this road, Bergen was connected to Oslo by way of Voss, Vinje, Nærødalen, Aurland and through Aurlandsdalen to Geiteryggen.
 From there it passes through Vierbotn, Sveingardsbotn along Strandafjorden to Hol in Hallingdal.
 By this road, it was possible to avoid the Kvanndal Kinsarvik ferry over the Hardangerfjord and the Hardangervidda, which was difficult to keep open in the winter time.
 Even though most of the road could be built to standard width, the tunnels between Vassbygdi and Stonndal were not built to the standard width.

-In November 2000 the new Lærdalstunnellen between Aurland and Lærdal opened the route of a new main road between Oslo and Bergen, reducing the impact on Aurlandsdalen and limiting further strain.
+In November 2000 the new Lærdalstunnellen between Aurland Municipality and Lærdal Municipality opened the route of a new main road between Oslo and Bergen, reducing the impact on Aurlandsdalen and limiting further strain.
 Although the Aurlandsdalen road was one of the motivating factors for the 1969 decision, construction of the improved route made the need less important.
 But the environmental changes are essentially irreversible.